bitcoincashplus/bitcoincashplus/doc/dnsseed-policy.md

-Bitcoin ABC UAHF-relevant DNS seed information
+Bitcoin Cash Plus UAHF-relevant DNS seed information
 ==============================================

-Bitcoin ABC uses special seeds under the control of the UAHF supporting operators, to increase the chance of a smooth separation of the UAHF network from the non-UAHF-supporting parts of the network.
+Bitcoin Cash Plus uses special seeds under the control of the UAHF supporting operators, to increase the chance of a smooth separation of the UAHF network from the non-UAHF-supporting parts of the network.